Opposition parties demand judicial probe into police action against Jamia students

 "How could the police enter Jamia and unleash such brutality on the students when university authorities did not allow the police to enter inside," Azad asked.
 "There should be a judicial probe into the violence against students by police in the Jamia campus," he said.

-He said it was not a Hindu-Muslim issue and cannot be linked to religion, and asked the people not to fall prey to rumours as the act was an affront to the Constitution.
+He said it was not a Hindu-Muslim issue and asked people not to fall prey to rumours as the act was an affront to the Constitution.
 "It is the ruling party and Government of India which are behind the violence.
 Had the government not brought in this law, there would not have been such violence.
-The prime minister, home minister and the Cabinet responsible for this violence," he alleged.
+It is the prime minister, home minister and the Cabinet responsible for this violencem" he alleged.

 Raja said that those who gave the orders for police entry in Jamia should be bought to book and punished.
 "There is a civil war-like situation in the country for which Union Home Minister Amit Shah and the prime minister should be held responsible," Raja said.